 Our key recommendations are below.

-Here at PlaceChangers, we provide a digital planning toolkit to help support place reports and leading map consultations.
 The experience in Mambourin demonstrates the importance to of robust infrastructure audits to determine provision of critical facilities that enhance residents' long-term wellbeing.
+Planning tools such as PlaceChangers platform help planners with diagnoses of existing neighbourhood challenges through analytics and consultations.

 Explore the PlaceChangers planning toolkit